robotframework/robotframework/doc/python/PythonTutorial.rst

       File "<stdin>", line 1, in <module>
     TypeError: 'tuple' object does not support item assignment

-* Notice thay you must use a trailing comma to create a tuple with one
+* Notice that you must use a trailing comma to create a tuple with one
   element:

   .. sourcecode:: pycon